fusioncharts/dev_centre_docs/using-with-server-side-languages/ruby-on-rails/creating-charts-with-data-from-a-database.md

 As an example, in this section, you will be shown how you can create a drill-down chart by fetching the required data from a database.

-<p class="text-info"> Before you proceed, make sure you have [installed and set up the plugin](/using-with-server-side-languages/ruby-on-rails/introduction) correctly. </p>
+>  Before you proceed, make sure you have [installed and set up the plugin](/using-with-server-side-languages/ruby-on-rails/introduction) correctly. </p>

 ## Creating a Drill-down Chart